Test Driving the Ford Focus ST

-The dust has unofficially settled following the release of the hotly anticipated Ford Focus ST, which has certainly left a positive impression among publications and those who are among the first to own one.
-You may remember we went to visit Ford Batley at the beginning of July to gather our first impressions on the new Focus ST, and it certainly didn't disappoint us, either.
+The dust has unofficially settled following the release of the hotly anticipated Ford Focus ST, which has certainly left a positive impression among publications and owners.

-The steering provides a crisp turn-in that makes the ST very easy to place going into a corner.
-It's also equally satisfying to see that the steering rack is quick in its responses to the input of the driver, meaning it doesn't take much effort to get the Focus changing direction down a country road.
-It makes for a very linear and engaging drive.
+It's equally satisfying to see that the steering rack is quick in its responses to the input of the driver, meaning it doesn't take much effort to get the Focus changing direction down a country road.

 Recaro seats have been a consistent sight in Ford performance vehicles throughout the generations, and the Focus ST is no different.
 Interestingly, the Recaros in the ST are wider than you'd expect from a performance vehicle, so it never felt like they were there during normal driving, but there was masses of confidence-inspiring support when we started pushing on.

-As you would expect, the brakes are substantial on the Focus ST. The initial bite is strong, although slightly over-assisted, with a progressive feeling that provides plenty of feedback.
-During some spirited driving, we didn't notice any brake-fade, either; always reassuring on a car of this capability!
+As you'd expect, the brakes are substantial on the Focus ST. The initial bite is strong, with a progressive feeling that provides plenty of feedback.
+During some spirited driving, we didn't notice any brake-fade either.
+Always reassuring on a car of this capability.